dalesgit/wiki-vim/art-of-spiritual-direction.md

 >%%
 >```annotation-json
->{"created":"2024-08-27T14:55:13.111Z","updated":"2024-08-27T14:55:13.111Z","document":{"title":"Untitled","link":[{"href":"urn:x-pdf:acf080c8f47b63545e93c38ecf7216b9"},{"href":"vault:/assets/Art-Of-Spiritual-Direction---Aug-15-2024---9-42-PM-gc8dx_ocr.pdf"}],"documentFingerprint":"acf080c8f47b63545e93c38ecf7216b9"},"uri":"vault:/assets/Art-Of-Spiritual-Direction---Aug-15-2024---9-42-PM-gc8dx_ocr.pdf","target":[{"source":"vault:/assets/Art-Of-Spiritual-Direction---Aug-15-2024---9-42-PM-gc8dx_ocr.pdf","selector":[{"type":"TextPositionSelector","start":63012,"end":63592},{"type":"TextQuoteSelector","exact":"nd  heard  him  ourselves,” In  the  ongoing  relationship,  we  rely  on  this  first experience  of  dancing  with  God,  but  we  cannot  re- main  there.
+>{"text":"The dance","target":[{"source":"vault:/assets/Art-Of-Spiritual-Direction---Aug-15-2024---9-42-PM-gc8dx_ocr.pdf","selector":[{"type":"TextPositionSelector","start":63012,"end":63592},{"type":"TextQuoteSelector","exact":"nd  heard  him  ourselves,” In  the  ongoing  relationship,  we  rely  on  this  first experience  of  dancing  with  God,  but  we  cannot  re- main  there.
 God  is  constantly  calling  on  us  to  learn new  moods,  new  rhythms,  new  steps.
 If  we  wish  to become  proficient,  we  set  ourselves  to  the  task.
-The struggle,  the  exercise,  the  practice  may  be  somewhat daunting  at  times,  but  each  new  dance  will  find  u ; more  flexible,  more  supple,  more  filled  with  grace Spiritual  direction  can  improve  our  dancing. f  fe  ie  Om  mee Ce  oc","prefix":"  but  because  we  have  seen a","suffix":" More Information Less Informati"}]}]}
+The struggle,  the  exercise,  the  practice  may  be  somewhat daunting  at  times,  but  each  new  dance  will  find  u ; more  flexible,  more  supple,  more  filled  with  grace Spiritual  direction  can  improve  our  dancing. f  fe  ie  Om  mee Ce  oc","prefix":"but  because  we  have  seen a","suffix":"More Information Less Informati"}]}],"created":"2024-08-27T14:55:13.111Z","updated":"2024-08-27T14:55:13.111Z","document":{"title":"Untitled","link":[{"href":"urn:x-pdf:acf080c8f47b63545e93c38ecf7216b9"},{"href":"vault:/assets/Art-Of-Spiritual-Direction---Aug-15-2024---9-42-PM-gc8dx_ocr.pdf"}],"documentFingerprint":"acf080c8f47b63545e93c38ecf7216b9"},"uri":"vault:/assets/Art-Of-Spiritual-Direction---Aug-15-2024---9-42-PM-gc8dx_ocr.pdf"}
 >```
 >%%
 >*%%PREFIX%%but  because  we  have  seen a%%HIGHLIGHT%% ==nd  heard  him  ourselves,” In  the  ongoing  relationship,  we  rely  on  this  first experience  of  dancing  with  God,  but  we  cannot  re- main  there.
 God  is  constantly  calling  on  us  to  learn new  moods,  new  rhythms,  new  steps.
 If  we  wish  to become  proficient,  we  set  ourselves  to  the  task.
 The struggle,  the  exercise,  the  practice  may  be  somewhat daunting  at  times,  but  each  new  dance  will  find  u ; more  flexible,  more  supple,  more  filled  with  grace Spiritual  direction  can  improve  our  dancing. f  fe  ie  Om  mee Ce  oc== %%POSTFIX%%More Information Less Informati*
 >%%LINK%%[[#^s58tj5lzmln|show annotation]]
 >%%COMMENT%%
->
+>The dance
 >%%TAGS%%
 >
 ^s58tj5lzmln